Spooghetti420/advent-of-code-2022/README.md

 and the problem is solved.
 All in all, much easier than yesterday, somehow...!

 Thus, the world continues to turn, without my having earnt a single global star... ;-;

+### Day 7
+Oh my, today's puzzle took me a while...
+About 1h30m for this one!
+And, I'm sorry to say, my code for this one is no sight for sore eyes.
+I know mine are sore, and my solution is certainly no good to behold.
+But, we got it done, which is what matters :)

+The question today was an interesting one, with a file-system-like prompt, making us reconstruct a file hierarchy using a series of command outputs from `ls` and `cd`.
+Well, that part was alright (a number of bugs ensued, but were squashed); but the _next_ part!
+What woes it gave me, because I could only see one way to solve the problem, using recursion, and I kept making some silly mistakes...
+All we needed to do was sum the sizes of the directories of less than a certain size, for part i, and then find the smallest directory we can delete to free up space for the new update for part ii.
+Tragically, this took such a long time that I can't say I'm proud of my standings for today...
+That said, the problem was a toilsome mental exercise as ever, for which I'm very grateful!